josephmate/OdinCodeBrowser/README.md

 and the resulting static webpages are decentralized.

 # Design Philosophy
-1. No javascript
-2. No javascript!!!
-3. Each page is static
+1. Each page is static
+2. Works well without javascript

 # How Do I Use This